DATEDIF

 Notes 🔗

-The DATEDIF function is a hidden function, so it won't appear in the Excel functions list.
-You can type it directly into a cell to use it.
-The 'unit' parameter is case-sensitive: 'd' for days, 'm' for months, and 'y' for years.
+The DATEDIF function doesn't appear in the Excel functions list, but you can type it directly into a cell.
+Remember, the 'unit' parameter is case-sensitive: use 'd' for days, 'm' for months, and 'y' for years.

 Questions 🔗